 The main benefit of live streaming is that it does not require serious investment on the technical side.
 Brands can use their existing social media platforms, such as Facebook, Instagram, LinkedIn, YouTube, Twitter and others to set up a live streaming activity.

 Currently, 52% of all streams happen on social media, with live videos generating 10x more comments and 3x longer watch times than regular videos.
 The key benefit of live streams is interactivity, as brands can add questions and use surveys/polls to collect audience feedback, facilitating further engagement.
+Case studies show that live streams help to drastically improve product management metrics and conversion rate.
 Moreover, live messaging and chats that accompany video streams have proven to be efficient engagement tools in different industries, such as eSports and e-commerce.

 For example, Nexon increased user session time by 150%, and boosted the number of viewers for each event by enabling an in-app chat option.
 Live chat created a sense of an eSports community, with up to 60,000 users viewing and chatting per single room.